Art-of-WiFi/UniFi-API-browser/README.md

 - please refer to the instructions in the `config/config-template.php` file for further configuration instructions
 - starting with API browser tool version 2.0.0 you can restrict access to the tool by creating user accounts and passwords, please refer to the instructions in the `config/users-template.php` file for further details
 - after following these steps, you can open the tool in your browser (assuming you installed it in the root folder of your web server as suggested above) by going to this url: `http(s)://<server IP address>/UniFi-API-browser/`

+### UniFi OS support

+Support for UniFi OS-based controllers (UniFi Dream Machine Pro) has been added with version 2.0.7.
+When adding the details for a UniFi OS device to the `config/config.php` file, please make sure not to add a port suffix or trailing slashes to the URL.

 ### Extending the dropdown menu